MrGrasss/TeleBlitz-BestTelebot/README.md

 Welcome to the only allround telegram bot on the market!
 This is a licensed tool and can be purchased by contacting https://t.me/MrGrassss (Free trial is possible).
+I also sell my own telegram account generator if your in need of cheap private accounts.

 ## Features: